centaur54dev/ConnDuino_EEPROM/README.md

 ```

-The font data are written to eeprom memory, according to the following order:
+The font data are written to eeprom memory, according to the following order and byte count:

 Order | Data       | Bytes
 ------|------------|-----------